thanhkhoi14/SQL-Case-Study/Case Study #1 - Cohort Analysis/README.md

  - How often users return and how valuable that cohort is.
 This can be linked to quality of product, operations and customer support

-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.
-***
 ### Dataset
 #### Entity Relationship Diagram
 <img width="583" alt="Ảnh màn hình 2023-07-04 lúc 17 03 30" src="https://github.com/hanhdang9/8-Week-SQL-Challenge/assets/122140143/2b4e0357-ad37-4a73-b1fc-b8a37dc62cbc">